s3vdev/rigcheck/README.md

 ``` */5 * * * * /home/ethos/rigcheck.sh ```

-Open rigcheck_config.sh and set your vars like MIN_HASH or LOW_WATT and Telegram or Pushover vars (or booth) to get instant notifications.
+Open rigcheck_config.sh and set your main vars - Telegram or Pushover vars (or booth) to get instant notifications.

 ``` RebootMaxRestarts="5"; ```